 - Makes you eligible for SBA-guaranteed loans.

 We will get into the qualifications or requirements you need for 8a certification in the Eligibility Checklist (next section).
 For now, let’s address the requirements of the 8a program.
 These requirements are intended to support the objective of helping disadvantaged firms become successful:

 - You have to submit to the process in order to be involved in the 8a program.
 That means you agree to be measured and monitored by the SBA, to track your progress and to verify your compliance with requirements.
 Also, that means agreeing to annual reviews, comprehensive evaluations, and business planning consultation.

 - An 8a certified company cannot get more than 5 times its primary NAICS code’s value or $100 million in sole-source contracts.

 - Businesses in the 8a program must demonstrate a balance between government and commercial projects.

 Here is a quick checklist to see if you qualify for certification:

 - Meet the federal definition of a small business, as indicated by the SBA’s size standards

-- Never have participated previously in the program
+- Never have participated in the 8a Minority Owned Business program

 - Be owned and controlled at least 51 percent by an economically and socially disadvantaged person or persons who: